omgaks/CineVault/README.md

 1. Fork this repository.
 2. Create free API credentials for the services listed below.
 3. Add the credentials to your repository's GitHub Actions secrets.
-4. Configure signing secrets if you want a signed release APK.
+4. Configure all signing secrets before publishing a release APK.
+The release workflow deliberately refuses to publish an unsigned APK.
 5. Push to the configured build branch or manually run the workflow.

 ### API secrets